Photo by Nikki Doyle

 Isla Marisol Resort on Glover’s Reef’s Southwest Island air conditioned cabanas with private bathrooms, kayaking, paddle boarding and a chance to snorkel with a pod of wild bottlenose dolphins that frequent this region of the atoll.
 Isla Marisol is a privately owned island with extra amenities and comforts.
 It is the only resort on the island thus providing an exclusive island experience (Day Six-morning of Day Ten).

 BEFORE AND AFTER THE TRIP: Our 11 day itinerary covers a wide of cultural and natural wonders.
-If you would like to extend your trip, please consult a Belize travel guide available at most book stores or libraries.
+If you would like to extend your trip, please consult a Belize travel guide available onlie or at most book stores or libraries.
 After reviewing the guide, feel free to call us with questions.
 We would be happy to make suggestions for extended travel based on your interests.

 MAP OF BELIZE: To view a general map of Belize, please visit: Belize Maps